maxxwwim/Converter-Octet-to-Pixel-color/README.md

 Contributions are welcome!
 If you find a bug or want to improve this script, feel free to open an issue or submit a pull request.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache-2.0 license.
 Please see the `LICENSE` file for more information.

 **Author:** [maxxwwim](https://github.com/maxxwwim)